Negotiating employment conditions

 Alumni and graduating students of The Hague University of Applied Sciences

-The training is in English
+The training will be held in English

 You are welcome to join us at 6.30 pm for coffee or tea.
 We start the training at 7 pm and conclude the content component at 10 pm.
 Afterwards we will walk over to Café Xieje for a drink (until 10.30 pm).